Scrashdemix/thesis-generating-ml-pipelines/prototype/data/config_template.md

 ## Train-Test Split
 ```
 train-test-split:
-  train-ratio: <Value between 0 and 1>  # [Optional: ] Ratio of training data from the original data
+  train-ratio: <Value between 0 and 1>  # [Optional: ] Ratio of training data to the original data
-  test-ratio: <Value between 0 and 1>  # [Optional: ] Ratio of test data from the original data
+  test-ratio: <Value between 0 and 1>  # [Optional: ] Ratio of test data to the original data
 ```
 ## Feature Selection & Engineering
 ```